Positive Behaviour For Learning

 The system is called 'Behaviour For Learning'.
 The system is easy for all students to understand and is consistently applied by all staff across the academy .

 Students who make a significant helpful contribution or who show excellent effort or progress in their work and meet our daily expectations are rewarded with 'Rushey Rewards’.
-These are logged through our computer system and Gold, Silver and Bronze certificates and badges are awarded when students have accrued certain numbers of rewards each year.
-Students can even cash in reward points for prizes and gifts using our rewards catalogue.
+These are logged through our computer system and celebrated in termly assemblies, on our plasma screens and in our newsletters.

 When someone breaks a rule there are clear consequences: